-The uptime command displays the length of time the system has been in operation, the total cumulative amount of uptime since the system was first powered on, and the load average over the past one minute (1.29 in the preceding example), five minutes (1.31 in the example), and 15 minutes (1.27 in the example).
+The uptime command displays the length of time the system has been in operation, the total cumulative amount of uptime since the system was first powered on, and the load average over the past one minute.
 The reason for the last switch reboot is also recorded in the system message log.